 In the event of a tax residency dispute :

-If a person is considered to be a tax resident of both countries under their national laws, the tax treaty between France and Portugal provides additional criteria for determining his or her sole tax residence.
+If a person is considered a tax domicile of both countries under their national legislation, the tax treaty between France and Portugal provides additional criteria for determining his or her sole tax residence.
 In such cases, other factors such as place of habitual residence, nationality, location of assets, as well as consultation procedures between the tax authorities of the two countries may be taken into account to resolve the dispute.

 In conclusion, the tax treaty between France and Portugal sets out criteria for determining tax domicile, taking into account habitual residence, permanent dwelling and center of vital interests.
 These criteria make it possible to resolve situations of dual tax residence, and to guarantee the correct application of the treaty.